STAGES OF CAPITALIST-IMPERIALISM

 See: ARTISTIC STYLE

 The standards which serve to define an artistic style (the style which a work of art is considered to exemplify).
-In turn, precisely how well the work actually meets the standards of that style is one of our primary bases for aesthetic criticism of the work.
+In turn, precisely how well the work actually meets the standards of that style is the primary basis for aesthetic evaluation and criticism of the work.
+(Additional bases for evalutation include such things as the importance and impact of the subject or theme of the work.)

 Stylistic standards are, in the usual case, highly complex and abstract.
-As such, a work may more or less meet these standards; the work may meet them well or somewhat poorly.
-A portrait, for example, is a style (or genre) in which resemblance to a person’s face is important, but the resemblance may be good or bad—and this, in part, determines whether the portrait is good or bad.
+As such, a work may more or less meet these standards; the work may meet them well or somewhat poorly; or it may meet some individual standards and fail to meet others.
+To take a simple case, a portrait is a style (or genre) of painting in which resemblance to a person’s face is important, but the resemblance may be good or bad—and this, in part, determines whether the portrait is good or bad from an aesthetic point of view.
+(Other factors, primarily relating to the subject or theme of the work, and the effect it has on people, will generally be far more important in determining whether the work is good or bad from a moral or political point of view.)

 See also: AESTHETIC EVALUATION